Eastbourne: Chicago proves "an exultant and dazzling feast" on stage

 Around Billy in his big number, the six principal dancers prowl and pounce like six tigresses.
 All the dance direction is faithful to the Bob Fosse original; but remember that whatever the show’s awesome heritage, however many famous names have been in it or behind it since 1975, these guys have to re-create it night after night.
 It’s the joy of live musicals, and also their challenge – and boy, does this vibrant young company rise to it.

 There are some shows you remember for the dancing, others for the big set-piece chorus numbers, others for a particular solo.
 This Chicago production is the whole package.
-From the opening All That Jazz to the Always Heaven finale, the unforgettable Kander and Ebb numbers just tumble out.
+From the opening All That Jazz to the Hot Honey Rag finale, the unforgettable Kander and Ebb numbers just tumble out.
 The ten-piece band, tiered above the action, are having a ball of their own – and what a smashing entr’acte, with each musician taking their own little bow!

 That was actually a token of the class that infuses this production.
 Lovely, also, to have every single performer named at the final walk-down – adding to the sense that this was a shared theatrical experience, greedily and enjoyably shared by company and audience alike.
 One of the Congress Theatre’s great nights – and the final confirmation that we are all back live!